Certificate Authority Overview

 For more information on validators, what they do and how to extend them, see Validators Overview.

-A common requirement among Certificate Authorities is the ability to validate certificates or their contents prior to, during or after the signing process and before they're stored and published.
-For this reason, EJBCA provides the Validator construct, where Validators can be instanced and configured based on templates and configured to have various effect on the issuance process, varying from just warning to outright rejecting the certificate being issued.
+A common requirement among Certificate Authorities is the ability to validate certificates or their contents before, during, or after the signing process and before they're stored and published.
+For this reason, EJBCA provides the Validator construct, where Validators can be instanced and configured based on templates and configured to have various effects on the issuance process, varying from just warning to outright rejecting the certificate being issued.
 Examples of validation operations are:

 - Checking that the size and security of submitted public keys align to predefined constraints.

-- Checking submitted public keys against a known black list of weak keys.
+- Checking submitted public keys against a known block list of weak keys.